Day 13 Gratitude Post:

 Or, if I stayed in the house, my dogs would come up to me to make sure I was okay.
 When I was in the yard, my cats were there.
 Even our wandering Tom Cat seemed to understand.
 My children have that relationship with our dogs as well.

 That is why in a world where those on the autism spectrum can feel so misunderstood I think having a pet can be a wonderful thing.
 I know there are many who believe in “horse therapy,” and if that is you I say great, but I know not everyone is comfortable with horses.
-I guess what I am trying to saying is try to find a pet that your child is comfortable with if you do decide to get a pet.
+I guess what I am trying to say is, try to find a pet that your child is comfortable with if you do decide to get a pet.
 Hopefully, you can also find one that fits your life style as obviously some pets need more attention than others.
 I also know that pets aren’t for everyone, and if they aren’t for you and your family maybe you can find a substitute calming influence like music or whatever works for your child and your family.

 Do you have pets or did you have them growing up?
 What is your opinion on the value of pets for those on the spectrum?
 I eagerly await your responses.